bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 As the 4th example shows, the function name can be different from the variable the function is assigned to.
 They have no relation to each other.
 A function declaration also creates a variable with the same name as the function name.
 Thus, unlike those defined by function expressions, functions defined by function declarations can be accessed by their name in the scope they were defined in:

 A function defined by ’`new Function'` does not have a function name.
-However, in the [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) JavaScript engine, the serialized form of the function shows as if it has the name “anonymous”.
+However, in the [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) JavaScript engine, the serialized form of the function shows as if it has the name "anonymous”.
 For example, `alert(new Function())` outputs:

     function anonymous() {
     }